 Wednesday July 15, 2020

 Discover what's important and present it early and concisely to refine your ideas and engage with your audience.
 Don't bury the lede.
+Get to the point.
 Put the Bottom Line Up Front.
 Communicate as if you may be interrupted.

 - Identify your message